 A glimmer of hope: quartz didn’t wipe out mechanical watchmaking.

-Unlike fast, disposable, energy-intensive content, this work endures.
+Unlike disposable energy-intensive content, this work endures.
 It leaves a lasting impression that transcends a single campaign and compounds over time.
 It’s the kind of work that made us want to get into this industry in the first place, the stuff we point to and wryly ask, “could AI have done that?”

 Only time will tell whether this prediction ages like a pint of half-and-half or a bottle of ‘82 Latour.
 Go easy on me in five years’ time if it’s the former because I won’t have a job (not in advertising, at least).